Delicious and Easy Smoked Salmon Dip Recipe

 • teaspoon fresh ground pepper, a few twists of the pepper grinder

-• ¼ teaspoon teaspoon smoked salt, for garnish, Optional
+• ¼ teaspoon teaspoon smoked salt, for garnish, (optional)

 Instructions

-• Prepare your smoked salmon by breaking the cooked (and cooled) meat up into pieces.
+• Preparation: Prepare your smoked salmon by breaking the cooked (and cooled) meat up into pieces.
 You don’t want it shredded, but instead broken up into small chunks with your fingers.
 Also pay attention to any bones that may be in there and remove any you may see.

-• In a separate bowl, whisk together the softened cream cheese, crème fraîche (or Greek yogurt), lemon juice, dill, salt and pepper.
+• Whisk: In a separate bowl, whisk together the softened cream cheese, crème fraîche (or Greek yogurt), lemon juice, dill, salt and pepper.

-• Start to combine the salmon into the dip (reserving about ¼ of the salmon pieces).
+• Combine: Start to combine the salmon into the dip (reserving about ¼ of the salmon pieces).
 Gently incorporate them together.
 Taste and adjust for your preferences (this is the time to add more cream cheese or crème fraîche should you wish it to have more of a creamy texture).

 Notes